confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring Authorization of KSQL with Kafka ACLs
 -------------------------------------------------

+Kafka clusters can use ACLs to control access to resources.
+Such clusters require each clients to authenticate as a particular user.
+To work with such clusters, KSQL must be configured to :ref:`authenticate with the Kafka cluster <config-security-ssl-sasl>`, and certain ACLs must be defined in the Kafka cluster to allow the user KSQL is authenticating as access to resources.
-You can use KSQL with Apache Kafka clusters that are secured with ACLs.
-The behavior depends on whether the KSQL cluster is interactive or non-interactive.
+The list of ACLs that must be defined depends on whether the KSQL cluster is interactive or non-interactive, and are covered below.

-The :ref:`Kafka Authorizer <kafka_authorization>` (``SimpleAclAuthorizer``) terminology is used to describe the ACLs.
+This section uses the terminology used by the :ref:`Kafka Authorizer <kafka_authorization>` (``SimpleAclAuthorizer``) to describe the required ACLs.
 Each ACL is made up of these parts:

 Resource
-    ACLs define rules allowing (``ALLOW``) or denying (``DENY``) access to resources.
     A resource is comprised of a resource type and resource name:

     - ``RESOURCE_TYPE``, for example ``TOPIC`` or consumer ``GROUP``.
-    - Resource name, where the name is either specific or the wildcard ``*``, meaning all resources of this type.
+    - Resource name, where the name is either specific, e.g. ``users``, or the wildcard ``*``, meaning all resources of this type.

     The ``CLUSTER`` resource type does not require a resource name because it refers to the entire Kafka cluster.